-Create three different circles on your classroom floor or outside in the schoolyard.
-Make the circles big enough for several students to stand in at once.
+Create three different circles on your floor or outside in the lawn.
 Circles could be made from hula hoops, length of rope etc. Label each circle: one with a smiley face, one with a frown, and one with an unsure face (straight mouth).
-Show children pictures of different “scary” animals.
+Show pictures of different “scary” animals.
 Ask them how the animal make them feel.
 Tell them to stand in the circle that represents how that animal makes them feel.
 Why does it make them feel that way?
 Have they ever seen this animal in real life?
 Go through several animal pictures, discussing each one as you go.
 Make a chart and record the children’s reactions to the different animals as a class.

-As a class pick one or more of the animals to explore further.
-Read books, take a walk to find them in nature, or even have a County Conservation Board naturalist bring an animal or activity to your class.
-Find your county naturalist at mycountyparks.com or search this Word Document, Guide to Interpretive Services, compiled by the Iowa Association of Naturalists that includes camps, private nature centers, museums, and more!
+As a family, pick one or more of the animals to explore further.
+Read books and take a walk to find them in nature.
 Learn all you can about the animal and how it contributes to a healthy ecosystem.
 After children have learned more about their animal(s) repeat the circle test again.
 Have anyone’s feelings changed?
 Why or why not?

-Did your students enjoy exploring “scary” animals?
+Did you enjoy exploring “scary” animals?
 Why not host a “Misunderstood Animals Week” and share your findings with the rest of your school and parents?
 Children could make posters or think of other ways to share their findings!